-Do you want to bond with your spouse or children over fishing?
+Do you want to bond with your spouse or children on the water?

-Do you want to find ways to share your passion?
+Do you want to find new ways to share your passion?

 Do you want to use your limited fishing time better?

-I always hated writing in a journal in grade school.
-Yet, for whatever reason I picked the habit back up again in 2014.
-I was in a dark place.
-My business was suffering, my employees and clients were suffering, my family was suffering – I remember walking outside one October night crying out to God almighty, begging Him for help.
+I hated journaling in grade school, but randomly picked the behavior back up in 2014 while in a dark place.
+My business was suffering, my employees & clients were suffering, my family was suffering.
+I remember walking outside one October night crying out to God almighty, begging Him for help –

 “PLEASE GOD – WHAT AM I SUPPOSED TO DO?!”